 For the performance and glass clarity, this is it!
 One of the best from Leupold.

-- 3 Reticle Options - Plus Point, Duplex, and Duplex with Plus Point
+- 3 Selectable Reticle Options: Plus Point, Duplex, and Duplex with Plus Point

 Bushnell Elite 1 Mile CONX